glassz13/semantic-escape--game/readme.md

 ## under the hood

-the core mechanic runs on `sentence-transformers/all-MiniLM-L6-v2`. each word submission triggers real time inference — the word is embedded and its cosine similarity to the previous word is computed instantly.
+The core mechanic runs on `sentence-transformers/all-MiniLM-L6-v2`. each word submission triggers real time inference — the word is embedded and its cosine similarity to the previous word is computed instantly.
 ```python
 sim(current_word, new_word) >= threshold  # accepted or rejected
 ```